severin-lemaignan/projet-cnrs/project.rst

 cognition*).
 Varela :cite:`Varela1992` is one of the main discoverer of these mechanisms, and coined the concept of *enactivism* as the theoretical framework that study the links between cognition, embodiment and actions.
+This is an important building block to make sense of *embodied cognition* for robots.

 The *symbol grounding* challenge is emblematic of the embodied nature of robotic cognition. *Symbol grounding* is the task of identifying or creating, and then,